-Let’s explore the financial and legal implications of leaving the Bay Area (whether temporarily or permanently), and leaving California.
+Let’s explore the financial and legal implications of leaving California.

 Mark Zuckerberg made headlines when he announced that Facebook employees may face pay cuts if they move to cheaper areas.
 Zuckerberg emphasized the importance of reporting the accurate location of residence for tax purposes.
 You should speak with your employer before you move to ensure they’re okay with you working remotely, and to understand the potential impact on your compensation.